ppy/osu-wiki/wiki/Tournaments/OIT/2023/en.md

 ![OIT 2023 logo](img/logo.jpg)

 The **osu!
-Indonesia Tournament #13 (2023)** (***OIT 2023***) was an Indonesian double-elimination 1v1 osu! tournament hosted by ::{ flag=ID }:: [Sunohara Shun](https://osu.ppy.sh/users/3484548).
+Indonesia Tournament #13 (2023)** (***OIT 2023***) was an Indonesian double-elimination 1v1 osu! tournament hosted by ::{ flag=ID }:: ::Sunohara Shun::{ user-id=3484548 }.
 The tournament was open to all players from Indonesia with 6,000 pp or above in the osu! game mode to their name.
 It was the thirteenth iteration of the osu!
 Indonesia Tournament.

 ## Tournament schedule